Bonita Engine API overview

 The Bonita Engine APIs can be accessed locally or remotely, in the following modes:

-• Local: the client accesses the server directly in local mode
+Local: the client accesses the server directly in local mode (both are running under the same JVM)

 There is a slight overhead in using the remote access methods, so you are recommended to use local access whenever it is possible.